Development Setup

 Pipeline Breakdown

-2. Stop the containers gracefully by hitting Ctrl+C
+session. - Stop the containers gracefully by hitting

 docker compose down --remove-orphans